prometheus/test-infra/README.md

 $ gcloud container clusters get-credentials $CLUSTER_NAME --zone=$ZONE --project=$PROJECT_ID
 ```

-To apply the changes:
+After making changes to the configs run the following to apply the changes:
 ```
 $ ./hack/config-bootstrapper.sh
 ```

-> When deploying Prombench, it will automatically clone `prometheus/prombench` and apply all configmaps listed in `/configs/prow/plugins.yaml`
+> **Note:** The prow deployment mentioned in this document does not use any configuration from `/config/prow`.
+It is only used by the `config-bootstrapper`

 ## Buliding from source
 To build Prombench and related tools from source you need to have a working Go environment with version 1.12 or greater installed.
 Prombench uses promu for building the binaries.